 1. International environment within the school.

-ARCHIP gradually became a home to students and teachers of more than 30 nationalities.
-In this way, an inspirational environment is created in which everyone has an opportunity to share their ideas.
-Thanks to this, different senses of aesthetics and architectural approaches intertwine in our school, and students are given a chance to feel they are – to use an EU motto – truly united in diversity.
+ARCHIP gradually became a home for students and teachers of more than 30 nationalities.
+This creates an inspirational environment where everyone shares their ideas, where different aesthetics and architectural approaches intertwine, and where students feel they are – to use an EU motto – truly united in diversity.

-Our goal naturally is to sustain and further improve the level of the international environment within the school.
-This is the only way in which ARCHIP can keep its unique atmosphere of diversity and familiarity.
+Our goal naturally is to sustain and further improve the level of international environment within the school.
+Only that way can ARCHIP keep its unique vibe of diversity and familiarity.

 2. Accessible short-term and long-term mobility.

-Ever since ARCHIP was founded, its students have been able to benefit from short-term, small-scale mobilities that were based on cooperation with other European schools or on our teachers’ passionate approach.
-This changed when the first Erasmus+ mobility grant was obtained by ARCHIP from the national agency.
-The programme is not only a general platform for students willing to experience a different learning environment, but it is also a tool that enables them to do so.
+Ever since ARCHIP was founded, students were able to benefit from short-term, small-scale mobilities that were based on cooperation with other European schools or on a passion of our teachers.
+This has changed once ARCHIP’s first Erasmus+ mobility grant was obtained from the national agency.
+The programme is not only a general platform for students willing to experience a different learning environment.
+It is also a tool that enables them to do that.

 ARCHIP’s international students are a specific group to convey this message to: most of them have already travelled to Prague to study architecture.
 Because of that, they do not perceive Erasmus+ as a new life experience which is quite a common perception among students studying in their country of origin.
-For that reason, we at ARCHIP try hard to focus on the educational aspect of the Erasmus+ experience, enabling our students to take a semester abroad at a number of top schools mostly in Germany, Scandinavia and the United Kingdom.
+For that reason, we at ARCHIP try hard to focus on the educational aspect of the Erasmus+ experience, enabling our students to take a semester abroad at some of the top schools mostly in Germany, Scandinavia and the UK.

-In the future, we would also like to help arrange internships abroad for our students through the Erasmus+ programme – something a talented architect-to-be needs just as much as an educational experience in another country, if not even more.
+In the future, we would also like to help arrange foreign internships for our students through the Erasmus+ programme – something a talented architect-to-be needs as much as a foreign educational experience, if not even more.

-Our overall goal regarding mobility is to convey the message that spending a semester abroad or having an internship experience from abroad is a natural thing.
-That way, students can benefit from experiencing a slightly different style of instruction and learn about new architectural approaches and ideas which they can bring back to ARCHIP and, subsequently, apply to their future careers.
-The gist of this message is not only applicable to students but also to teachers who can share ideas and good practice whilst teaching abroad, or they can learn from guest lecturers that come to ARCHIP.
+Our overall goal regarding student mobility is to convey the message that spending a semester abroad or having an internship experience from abroad is a natural thing.
+That way, students can benefit from experiencing a slightly different style of instruction and new architectural approaches and ideas which they can bring back to ARCHIP and, subsequently, to their future career.
+The gist of this message is not only applicable to students but also to teachers who can share ideas and good practice when teaching abroad or learn from guest lecturers that come to ARCHIP.

-Last but not least, we at ARCHIP are always glad to welcome students and teachers from our partner institutions as they usually bring a fresh breeze to ARCHIP.
+Last but not least, we at ARCHIP are always glad to welcome students and teachers from our partner institutions as they usually bring a fresh breeze of novelty to ARCHIP.